Use the Find and Replace control to search for data in an attribute table.

 - To replace the found value with an empty string, leave the Replace text box blank.

-- To replace the found value with a null value, enter the case-sensitive string <Null>.
+- To replace the found value with a null value, type the case-sensitive string <Null>.

 - Press Enter or click Replace to locate the first encountered instance.